-- 1. Consolidated Financial Statements and Schedules: See the index to the consolidated financial statements of TransMontaigne Partners L.P. and its subsidiaries that appears on page 64 of this annual report. - 2.
+- (a) The following documents are filed as a part of this annual report. - 1.
+Consolidated Financial Statements and Schedules: See the index to the consolidated financial statements of TransMontaigne Partners L.P. and its subsidiaries that appears on page 62 of this annual report. - 2.
 Financial Statement Schedules.
-Financial statement schedules are omitted because they are not required, are inapplicable or the required information is included in the financials statements or notes thereto. - 3.
-Exhibits: The following is a list of exhibits required by Item 601 of Regulation S-K to be filed as part of this annual report:
+Financial statement schedules are omitted because they are not required, are inapplicable or the required information is included in the financials statements or notes thereto.

+3. Exhibits: The following is a list of exhibits required by Item 601 of Regulation S-K to be filed as part of this annual report: